dmbarbour/wikilon/docs/ApplicationModel.md

 This would be convenient as a basis to construct a stable spreadsheet by hand.

-Modeling spreadsheets in an AO dictionary, together with hypermedia, might be a convenient basis for rapid application development - dashboards, etc..
+Together with [editable views](EditingAO.md) and rendering output as hypermedia, spreadsheets could serve as a convenient basis for rapid application development.

 Regardless of how we specify our set of objects, AO makes it easy to render both the definitions of each word and their context-free evaluations or linker objects.
 Thus, we can render evaluated cells in a table while enabling editing of each cell's definitions, and propagating updates to the rendered views.
 We effectively get spreadsheets without any special effort.